A topic from the subject of Decomposition in Chemistry.

 Types of Experiments

-• Initial rate method: A method used to determine the rate of reaction at the beginning of the reaction.
+• Initial rate method: Determines the reaction rate at the beginning.

-• Integrated rate method: A method used to determine the rate of reaction at any time during the reaction.
+• Integrated rate method: Determines the rate at any point during the reaction.

 Data Analysis

-• Determine the slope: The slope of the graph is equal to the rate of reaction.
+• Determine the slope: The slope of the graph often relates to the rate.

 Applications